luizvbo/ohcrab/README.md

 ## Usage

-In the terminal, after typing the wrong command, type `crab` (or the alias you chose in during the [Exporting `ohcrab`](#exporting-ohcrab) step).
+In the terminal, after typing the wrong command, type `crab` (or the alias you chose).
 It will show a menu to choose the correct command from.

 ## Contributing